WoltLab/docs.woltlab.com/docs/php/api/interactions.md

 **Type:** `(object) => boolean`

-Interactions allows the configuration of callback function that determines whether a specific interaction can be applied to the given object.
+Interactions allow the configuration of callback function that determines whether a specific interaction can be applied to the given object.
 This function is responsible for:

 * Verifying that the user has the necessary permissions to perform the interaction.
-* Preventing invalid state transitions (e.g., attempting to set an item as default when it is already the default).
+* Preventing invalid state transitions, for example, attempting to set an item as default when it is already the default.

-If omitted, the interaction is considered unconditionally available.
+If omitted, the interaction is considered to be unconditionally available.

 Example: